OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-18.md

 Let no one be found among you who makes his son or daughter pass through the fire, who practises divination, or sorcery, interprets omens, or engages in witchcraft,

 ## Deuteronomy 18:11
-or casts spells, or who is a medium or spiritist, or who consults the dead.
+or performs enchantments, or who is a medium or spiritist, or who seeks guidance from the dead.

 ## Deuteronomy 18:12
 For whoever does these things is detestable to the Lord; and because of these detestable practices, the Lord your God will drive out those nations before you.